 Each year, the Hall of Fame brings in five new manufactured housing inductees and five new RV inductees, celebrated most years with a summertime gathering for dinner, ceremony, and professional appreciation.

 The Class of 2021 will be officially inducted into the RV/MH Hall of Fame at the Annual Induction Dinner on Monday, Aug.
-2, if coronavirus protocols and restrictions are lifted, RV/MH Heritage Foundation President Darryl Searer said.
+16, RV/MH Heritage Foundation President Darryl Searer said.
 The event was canceled in 2020.
+The 2021 Induction Dinner will have an earlier start and streamline schedule to provide time and recognition of the new members as well as for the RV/MH Hall of Fame induction class of 2020.

 Manufactured Housing Class of 2021